[the original post has been updated as certain services are no longer available]

 When the Green Pet-Burial Society was founded, we included the objective of identifying and encouraging a national network of licensed shippers willing to ship a pet’s remains in order to accommodate families who desire a full-body burial at home or in a green cemetery/wildlife preserve.
 Initially, only one pet cemetery, Miami’s Pet Heaven Memorial Park, provided this service [update 1/8/16 – they no longer provide this service due to additional policy changes by United Airlines).

 This service will be of enormous benefit to those families who prefer not to cremate.
-While airflight is not ‘green,’ we’ve addressed the balance between environmental costs and support for the bereaved on our Transportation webpage.
-As small dogs continue to be in fashion – easily and routinely accompanying their human companions in an aircraft’s passenger section – we expect that there will likely be an increased demand for this service.
-We’ve met our objective for transport within the U.S., but will continue to encourage other pet cemeteries, crematoria, funeral homes and veterinarians to become licensed to pack and ship a pet’s body as a service for the bereaved.
+Although airflight is not ‘green,’ we’ve addressed the balance between environmental costs and support for the bereaved on our Transportation webpage.
+As small dogs continue to be in fashion – easily and routinely accompanying their human companions in an aircraft’s passenger cabin – we expect that there will likely be an increased demand for this service.
+We’ve met our objective for transport within the U.S., but will continue to encourage other pet cemeteries, crematoria, funeral homes and veterinarians to become licensed in order to pack and ship a pet’s body as a service to the bereaved.

 - Pets to Vets – For delivery of deceased pets, originating in LA and Orange counties, CA. They have an arrangement with United Airlines. (formerly, Pet Taxi LA).

 - International Pet and Animal Transportation Association (IPATA) – search for a local shipper who might be able to help you – http://www.ipata.org/for-pet-owners/find-a-pet-shipper/